andreaaspesidev/concept-os/docs/FlashMemory.md

 <img src="images/cortex-m4-vectors.png">

-For simplicity, we can start placing all the Kernel code at the beginning of the Flash, along with all entrypoints needed by the hardware (*HardFault, DefaultHandler, ...*)
+For simplicity, we can start placing all the Kernel code at the beginning of the Flash, along with all entry-points needed by the hardware (*HardFault, DefaultHandler, ...*)

 ```
 +--------------+------+------....